First Treaty of San Ildefonso: Background

-Much of Spanish South America was controlled by the Viceroyalty of Peru which required all trade to pass through Lima on the Pacific.
-This policy made imports expensive, prevented the economic development of the Atlantic coast and caused increasing dissatisfaction with Spanish rule.
-Portuguese encroachments in the Río de la Plata allowed their merchants to evade these commercial restrictions; Buenos Aires subsequently become a major center for smuggled goods.
+The Viceroyalty of Peru required all trade with Spanish America to pass through Lima on the Pacific, a policy made imports expensive, prevented the economic development of the Atlantic coast and caused increasing dissatisfaction with Spanish rule.
+Portuguese encroachments in the Río de la Plata allowed their merchants to evade these commercial restrictions, and Buenos Aires subsequently become a major centre for smuggled goods.
 In an attempt to regain economic and political control, a new Viceroyalty of the Río de la Plata was established in 1776, with its capital at Buenos Aires.
 (Note: The Viceroyalty included modern Argentina, Bolivia, Paraguay and Uruguay.)
 Despite opposition from Lima, limited free trade was permitted between Buenos Aires, Montevideo and mainland Spain.

-Spanish and Portuguese empires, 1790.
-The Treaty of San Ildefonso borders are shown.

 Between 1775 and 1776, the undeclared war in the region between the two countries grew increasingly bitter, although the Spanish–Portuguese War only formally began in 1776.
-In February 1777, the new Viceroy of Río de la Plata, Pedro Antonio de Cevallos took command of a Spanish expeditionary force of 116 ships and 19,000 troops.
+In February 1777, the new Viceroy of Río de la Plata, Pedro de Cevallos took command of a Spanish expeditionary force of 116 ships and 19,000 troops.
 He captured the island of Santa Catarina in February before moving against Colonia del Sacramento which surrendered in July.

 In August, Cevallos learned Joseph I of Portugal had died in February; his daughter, Maria I now sued for peace and offensive operations ceased.